damian-dan/mea-domus/README.md

 Smart box using RPi to control temperature and in general ... surveillance
 # Setup
 ## Prerequirements
+- PHP  7 (there is another repo about how to install PHP 7 on an ARM architecture)
 - composer
 ## Installation steps
 ```